 Alarmingly, almost two thirds (62.62%) of respondents have consumed a live motorsport event on a pirate website, some of those admit to doing so frequently (24.92%), whilst a handful claim to always watch motorsports on pirate websites (6.89%).
 This gives us an insight in terms of just how widespread the problem of piracy within the motorsports industry really is.

 Despite the ever-increasing number of platforms available in which to access live motorsport events, 37.50% of respondents stated that they still do not currently pay for an official channel where they can tune into the official broadcast.
 The reason for this appears to be largely down to the associated costs as over 70% admit that they would consider paying for access if prices were lower.

 It’s clear to many that pirate broadcasts are damaging to the reputation of the event as well as the revenue it generates but who do respondents feel are to blame for the growing level of illegal content available online?
 Well surprisingly many respondents believe that the companies who own the emission rights are responsible (30.82%) and that they should be doing more to protect their content against piracy.
 Others felt the pirates who profit from these retransmissions or those consumers who tune into these illegal broadcasts are to blame.

 What can be done to fight the piracy of live broadcasts?

 Today broadcasters of live sporting events are contracting antipiracy companies to manage the protection of their live events online.
 Our research study highlights the scale of the problem, and how willing consumers are to access these events through illegal retransmissions despite the associated risks with doing so.

->

-> Where piracy is a challenge faced by many industries, the speed in which infractions must be identify and eliminated for live events is key if they are to protect their broadcasts, their investments and their reputations.
+Where piracy is a challenge faced by many industries, the speed in which infringements must be identified and eliminated for live events is key if they are to protect their broadcasts, their investments and reputations.

->

-> Do you want to learn more about consumer behaviour online?
+Do you want to learn more about consumer behaviour online?